“Sit up straight!”

 Oh, and a strong back looks pretty great in a strappy tank, too!

-The 30-day back challenge consists of quick, good back workouts for women that are going to strengthen your back and improve your posture.
+The 30 day back challenge consists of quick, good back workouts — well, actually we think they’re the best back workouts — for women that are going to strengthen your back and improve your posture.

-We’ll give you the full list of exercises and complete workouts, plus you’ll learn why each of these simple back workouts is important for achieving perfect posture.
+We’ll give you the full list of the best back workouts, plus you’ll learn why each of these simple back workouts is important for achieving perfect posture.
 By the time you’ve completed the 4-week challenge, you’ll be looking and feeling your best!

 Single Arm Dumbbell Row